lynxforge/miniraytracer/README.md

 - lighting and shadow to the spheres
 - added specular light reflections
 - added shadows on the spheres
+- reflections and changed sphere position
+- made red_rubber into mirror to check recursion depth which i have set to max 5 here._

 ## How to Run